Waterfalls

 You can also hike beyond Vernal Fall to Nevada Fall on a steep trail (see a list of Valley day hikes).

-Wide Vernal Fall with Merced River in foreground
+Looking upstream toward Vernal Fall as the Merced River crashes among boulders in the foreground

-Flows: all year, though by mid to late summer, it narrows and separates into one, two, or three falls as water flows decrease; peaks in late May.
+Flows: all year, though by mid- to late summer, it narrows and separates into one, two, or three falls as water flows decrease; peaks in late May or June.

 You can also hike to Vernal Fall on a steep trail (see a list of Valley day hikes).